Do I need to take SAT Subject Tests?

 The most commonly administered assessments are the Math Level 2, U.S. History, and Literature exams while Chemistry and Biology are the most popular of the science exams.
 Of course, you’ll want to choose your areas of greatest strength.
 If Subject Tests are not required by any school to which you are applying, avoid tests that are redundant in terms of what they say about you.
 In other words, if you already got a 5 on the AP U.S. History exam, taking the Subject Test in the same area isn’t going to reveal any significant new information about your ability, even if you register a perfect score.

 Some schools will take the guesswork out of this decision as they openly require particular tests.
-For example, applicants to Carnegie Mellon’s engineering program must take Math Level 2 and Physics or Chemistry; Arts and Sciences applicants can take either Math Level 1 or Math Level 2 plus another exam of the applicant’s choosing.
-Johns Hopkins has similar requirements for those applying to the Whiting School of Engineering; strongly recommending the submission of Math Level 2 scores as well as one science Subject Test.
+For example, applicants to Carnegie Mellon’s engineering program are expected to take Math Level 2 and Physics or Chemistry; Arts and Sciences applicants can take either Math Level 1 or Math Level 2 plus another exam of the applicant’s choosing.

 Homeschooled or other non-traditional applicants may be held to special Subject Test requirements.
-Northeastern, Virginia Tech, and American University all require SAT Subject Tests in these situations.
+Northeastern, Virginia Tech, and American University all recommend (but do not require) SAT Subject Tests in these situations.

 When is the best time to take Subject Tests?